Provisional Acceptance Process for BaccMD Medical Scholars

 UMass Junior Year - Medical Scholars Apply for Provisional Acceptance to the SOM

-Once fall grades are available, in January, Medical Scholars can apply for provisional acceptance to the SOM.
+- When fall transcripts become available in January, Medical Scholars can apply for provisional acceptance to the SOM.

-Students will enhance their previously submitted application with grades from the previous 2 semesters, letter of recommendation (LOR) from the SEP I program, and descriptions of new volunteer or work experiences.
+- Students will enhance their previously submitted application with grades from the previous 2 semesters, letter of recommendation from the SEP I program, and descriptions of new volunteer or work experiences.

-Medical Scholars will complete the Summer Enrichment II (SEP II) Program.
+- Medical Scholars will complete the Second Summer Experience (SSE) Program.

 UMass Senior Year - Medical Scholars with Provisional Acceptance Apply Early Decision (ED)

-Among Latinos/Hispanics - Puerto Ricans, Dominicans and Central Americans
+- Among Latinos/Hispanics - Puerto Ricans, Dominicans and Central Americans (Guatemala, Honduras, Nicaragua, Costa Rica, Panama, El Salvador)

-Among Asian and Pacific Islanders – Cambodians, Hmong and Laotians
+- Among Asian and Pacific Islanders – Cambodians, Hmong, Laotians and Vietnamese

 ** Courses required before admission to Medical Scholars Program